Trump accepts Republican nomination with call for unity – DW – 07/19/2024

 Trump also discussed foreign policy, vowing to "end every single international crisis that the current administration has created."

-He claimed that if he was president, the war in Ukraine and the Israel-Hamas war would not have happened, but made no mention of how he would stop either.
+He claimed that if he was president, the war in Ukraine and the Israel-Hamas war would not have happened.

 Trump also blamed Biden for having lost control of his the US southern border.